kitfre/Kinder/README.md

 *Algebraic structure and emulation of higher-order types for Rust*

 ***Note to Reader: Anyone interested in the name or taking ownership of Kinder, please get in touch.
-Obviously, Kinder hasn't been updated in some time, against my better wishes.
-Unfortunately I haven't had as much time as I'd hoped to devote to the project, and if anyone is interested, please don't hesitate to reach out.***
+Obviously, Kinder hasn't been updated in some time- unfortunately I haven't had as much time as I'd hoped to devote to the project, and if anyone is interested please don't hesitate to reach out.***

 Kinder provides some tools and traits that functional programmers use daily.